tmikoss/accounts-eveonline/README.md

   }
   profile: {
     eveOnlineCharacterId: ..., // ID of the character that was selected in login process
-    eveOnlineCahracterName: '...' // Name of the character that was selected in login process }
+    eveOnlineCharacterName: '...' // Name of the character that was selected in login process }
 }
 ```